Nelle On ‘General Hospital’: Who Is The Girl Determined To Ruin Carly’s Life?

 Nelle (Chloe Lanier) on General Hospital has been a thorn in nearly everyone’s side since arriving in Port Charles.
 Fans have been trying to figure out what her relationship to Carly (Laura Wright) is and why she is dead set on ruining her life.
-The writers decided to throw Nelle at Sonny (Maurice Benard) which was a rather bold move, especially since it is essentially how Carly arrived on the General Hospital scene many years ago.
+The writers decided to throw Nelle at Sonny (Maurice Benard), which was a rather bold move, especially since it is essentially how Carly arrived on the General Hospital scene many years ago.

 There are several theories about Nelle on General Hospital.
 Fans aren’t completely clear on the exact way she fits in, but the majority seem to believe that there is a direct relationship between the two women.
 According to Celeb Dirty Laundry, Nelle on General Hospital is reportedly Carly’s long-lost daughter.
 This is interesting for a variety of reasons, but the most important is why wasn’t an older daughter mentioned at some point.
 Nelle just popped in from out of nowhere, being Josslyn’s (Eden McCoy) kidney donor.
-The idea that she is actually Josslyn’s half-sister makes sense for the reason the kidney was a match, but there is a creepy factor where Michael (Chad Duell) is concerned but that would also make Nelle his half-sister.
+The idea that she is actually Josslyn’s half-sister makes sense for the reason the kidney was a match, but there is a creepy factor where Michael (Chad Duell) is concerned as that would also make Nelle his half-sister.

 Thank you to all the wonderful fans who came to hang out with us this weekend!
 We loved spending time with you!
 Thank you for the warm welcome #NY & #NJ !
 And thank you @lindacoastal & @unclevinniescomedyclub for being so gracious!